 [x] Yes.
-Describe Any family composition changes are to be reported to the TLA.
-Temporary shift in work, school, training schedule, change of Provider, change of address/contact number.
+Describe Any changes in family's composition are to be reported to the TLA.
+Temporary change in work, school, training schedule not to exceed 3 full calendar months.
 Eligibility determination is made no more than once a year.
-A family is determined eligible; the family is approved for 12 months.
+Once family is determined eligible, the family is approved for a period of 12 months.